Risks associated with not replacing missing teeth with implants

 Increased chance of infection

 Gum disease is a very common catalyst for tooth loss.
-When gum disease is allowed to progress, it can cause gum tissue to deteriorate and your teeth to become loose and, eventually, fall out.
-When you have missing teeth, the chances of gum disease actually increase.
+When gum disease is allowed to progress, it can cause gum tissue to deteriorate, your teeth to become loose, and, eventually, fall out.
+When you have missing teeth, the chances of gum disease increase.
 Empty dental sockets are great breeding grounds for bacteria to grow in.
 Once bacteria and plaque are present in the socket, regular brushing may not easily reach and clean those areas, allowing the bacteria to continue thriving.
 Dental sockets also provide possible entry points for bacteria to enter your bloodstream.

 Shifting of teeth